elias-jhsph/Jarvis/README.md

 The app includes a settings menu that can be accessed by clicking on the "Settings" menu item.
 The settings menu allows you to add the following settings and access keys:

-- User: Set the user's name.
+- User: Set the user's name
-- Emails: Set the email addresses that the app can send emails to.
+- Emails: Set the email addresses that the app can send emails to
+- OpenAI Key: Set the OpenAI API key for natural language processing
-- Mailjet Key and Secret: Set the Mailjet API key and secret for sending emails (If you want to send emails).
+- Mailjet Key and Secret: Set the Mailjet API key and secret for sending emails
+    - This is not required to use the app, but is required to send emails
+    - If you don't have a Mailjet account, you can create one at https://www.mailjet.com/
+    - If you don't add it, when you request an email the app will open your default email client instead
-- OpenAI Key: Set the OpenAI API key for natural language processing.
+- Pico Key: Set the Pico API key for wake word detection conversion
+    - If you don't have a Pico account, you can create one at https://picovoice.ai/
-- Pico Key: Set the Pico API key for wake word detection conversion.
+    - If you don't add it, the app will use pocketsphinx for wake word detection which may be a little worse
-- Pico Path: Set the file path for the Pico wake word detection engine.
+- Pico Path: Set the file path for the Pico wake word detection engine .ppn file
+    - This .ppn file needs to match your pico key to work
-- Google Key: Set the Google API key for internet search queries.
+- Google Key: Set the Google API key for internet search queries
+    - Technically you are not supposed to use google search without using the API
+    - If you don't add this, the googlesearch-python will be used instead
+    - To get a google api key, go to https://console.cloud.google.com/apis/credentials
+- Google CX: Set the Google API CX for internet search queries
+    - This should be the custom search engine that you have access to via the google api
-- GCP JSON Path: Set the file path for the Google Cloud Platform JSON key file (GCP Must have access to text to speech API).
+- GCP JSON Path: Set the file path for the Google Cloud Platform JSON key file
+    - Google text to speach sounds great but if you don't want to set this up gtts will be used instead
+    - GCP Must have access to text to speech API
+    - To try googles text to speech, go to https://cloud.google.com/text-to-speech.

 ## Acknowledgements